1493 N Shore Rd, Revere

 You can use a mortgage calculator to figure out how much you will owe each month—for example, if you borrow $240,000 and finance it with a 30-year fixed-rate mortgage at 3 percent, that would amount to around $1,011 in monthly principal and interest.

-When taking out a mortgage, you need to consider that it won’t be your last payment.
+When taking out a mortgage, you must consider that it won’t be your last payment.
 If you put less than 20% down, you’ll have to pay a mortgage insurance premium.

 Mortgage insurance is a type of protection for the lender if you can ever no longer afford to make the payments on your home and are forced to sell it for below market value.